-Charlotte Brontë has given me a new favorite book and a new comfort food: brown bread and coffee!
+Charlotte Brontë has given me a new comfort food: brown bread and coffee!
 Jane Eyre is given a serving of brown bread and coffee on her first day at Lowood, toward the end of chapter seven.
 My brown bread probably isn't very similar to Jane's at all.
 It's made with whole wheat flour, oat bran and flax seed, and I generally make buns instead of loaves because they are more manageable.
-A comforting snack of brown bread and coffee is a perfect remedy for one of those moody days when nothing seems to be going right.
-Thank you, Charlotte!
+A comforting snack of brown bread and coffee is a perfect remedy for one of those moody days when everything seems to be going wrong.
+Thanks, Charlotte!

 |Jane Eyre's Brown Bread|

 ½ cup warm water (about 110 degrees if you have a thermometer)

 ½ tsp salt (you might want to use more salt, this is plenty for me)